HTTP-RPC/Kilo/README.md

             return total;
         }

-        // Adds a list of double values specified as varargs public double addVarargs(double... values) {
-            return addArray(values);
     }
-    }

 Executing an HTTP GET request for the following URL would produce the number 9 in response:

     /math/add?a=6&b=3

-Similarly, a GET for either of the following URLs would produce the number 12:
+Similarly, a GET for the following URL would also produce the number 9:

-    /math/addArray?values=1&values=3&values=7
-    /math/addVarargs?values=1&values=3&values=7
+    /math/addValues?values=1&values=3&values=5

 ## WebRPCServlet Class
 Web RPC services are "published", or made available, via the `WebRPCServlet` class.
 This class is resposible for translating HTTP request parameters to method arguments, invoking the service method, and serializing the return value to JSON.